MrJSwotinsky/AP_Computer_Science_Principles/Unit_0_Digital_Information/Lessons/2024_09_23_Monday_Pixelated_Pic_Project_Workday_2.md

     - [ ] I have converted my binary string to a digital version of my pixelated pic sketch using the python program I have been provided.
     - [ ] I have organized my work appropriately in my GitHub portfolio.
     - [ ] I have thoroughly reflected on my work.
-- [ ] I can describe the advantages and disadvantages of lossy and lossless compression.

 <table>
   <tr>